Sakyi-Ken/C--Journey/freeCode/Readme.md

 An **array**is a collection of individual data elements accessible through a single variable name.
 An **array** is a special type of variable that can hold multiple values of the same data type.

+The **for** statement: executes its body while a specified Boolean expression (the 'condition') evaluates to true.
+The **foreach** statement: enumerates the elements of a collection and executes its body for each element of the collection.
+The **do-while** statement: conditionally executes its body one or more times.
+The **while** statement: conditionally executes its body zero or more times.